Sarah Kudirka

 “You know when you find something in your pocket that you picked up then forgot?
 Familiar but unknown, a wee treasure, your fingers feel around its surfaces, its edges.
 Not until you pull it out of your pocket and see it in your hand do you know what it is.
 My art has long been about exploring the shapes and edges of stuff, kind of like that.”

-Experienced in commissioning and delivery-planning for art in the public realm working with architects, developers and public sector clients, in Spring 2017 Sarah was on the selection panel for a new series of sculptures as part of a major London-wide infrastructure project.
+Experienced in commissioning and delivery-planning for art in the public realm working with architects, developers and public sector clients.
+In 2017 Sarah was the sole artist on the selection panel for a series of sculptures commissioned as part of a major London-wide infrastructure project, works by chosen artist Hew Locke being installed in 2025.

-Sarah worked with Arup from 2006 consulting on communications at Global Board-level, then proposed and became the engineering firm’s first ever Artist Inhouse working on a portfolio of projects, (2011-13).
-Having collaborated with Sir John Sorrell CBE to develop the concept for a series of creative nights intended to seed new connections and collaborations between people from diverse creative disciplines.
-Sarah was its founder, working remotely with teams worldwide to stage The Penguin Pool sessions in Beijing, Cape Town, Dublin, Hong Kong, London, Manchester, Melbourne, Milan, New York, San Francisco, Shanghai, Singapore, Sydney & Toronto (23 one-off events run sequentially in 15 cities worldwide, across 21 months).
+Sarah worked with Arup from 2006 consulting at Global Board-level, she initiated the role of the engineering firm’s first ever Artist Inhouse working on a portfolio of projects, (2011-13).
+Personally collaborated with Sir John Sorrell CBE to develop concept for a series of creative nights designed to seed new connections and collaborations between people from diverse creative disciplines.
+Sarah was the series founder, working remotely with teams worldwide to roll out The Penguin Pool sessions in Beijing, Cape Town, Dublin, Hong Kong, London, Manchester, Melbourne, Milan, New York, San Francisco, Shanghai, Singapore, Sydney & Toronto (23 one-off events run sequentially in 15 cities worldwide, across duration of 21 months).

 Kudirka (née Davenport) holds BA hons Fine Art (first, 1990) and MA in Sculpture Studies (distinction, 1991) from The University of Leeds, where she was also awarded The Passey Prize In Art, 1990.
 Funded by the Henry Moore Sculpture Trust, she researched the catalogue raisonné of Austin Wright (1911-97), which was published in James Hamilton’s monograph on the sculptor, Lund Humphries / The Henry Moore Foundation, 1994.